GEORGIA TECH TITLE IX RESOURCES

 Sexual Discrimination, Harassment or Violence – Victim Rights:

 If you have been discriminated against, harassed or are the victim of sexual violence by a student, you are entitled to an investigation by the Title IX office, in addition to filing charges directly with the GT Police Department.
-Title IX investigations can be requested without filing charges with the GT Police Department.
+Sexual misconduct investigations can be requested without filing charges with the GT Police Department.
 If the conduct was committed by an employee while on campus, you may contact the Office of Human Resources to pursue an investigation.

 No contact order, alternative housing arrangements (if a student lives on campus), alternative work location or hours, class/testing changes or reassignment of duties.